We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • Shipping time: varies by supplier

-For both types, a quick half-hour charge is designed to provide 8 hours of use.
-A full 3-hour charge is designed to provide 19 to 24 hours of power.
+A quick half-hour charge will provide 8 hours of use, even if you’re streaming media.
+A full overnight charge is designed to provide 19 to 24 hours of power.

 They have an environmental adaptability feature that will automatically adjust sound to your surroundings without the need for manual adjustments.